madetech/handbook/benefits/friday_lunch_drinks.md

 * One of the directors will pick-up the tab for lunch.
 If we're not around, somebody with a company card should be able to cover lunch, or it can be put through as an expense claim.

+* Whoever is involved in organising team lunch is responsible for ensuring that it is an inclusive activity for all of the team.

 * We trust people to use their judgement as to what is a reasonable amount to spend on a team lunch.

 * Where possible, encourage customers to join us for lunch and / or drinks.